MichaelClerx/making-figures/2-3-paths.md

 ![img](./figures-2/ion-b-12.png)

-Notice how it no longer a single continuous line, but Inkscape still considers it one "Path".
+Notice how it's no longer a single continuous line, but Inkscape still considers it one "Path".
 (You can change this using the `Combine` and `Break apart` options in the `Path` menu).

 Select the path with the cursor tool, and use the arrow keys to move it up, until it overlaps with the smooth line segment.